bathom14/GravebloomReference/content/002 Races/Dwarf/Hill Dwarf.md

-# Dwarf

-The Empire of the Three Kings stands Strong.
-Since the three great kingdoms united, large territorial expansion have been made in multiple directions.
-Utilizing their invention of gunpower, they were able to arm even the least trained dwarf with firepower that could rival some casters.

-**Ability Score Increase.** Your Constitution score increases by 2.
+**Ability Score Increase.** Your Constitution score increases by 2, and your Intelligence score increases by 1.

 **Age.** Dwarves mature at the same rate as humans, but they're considered young until they reach the age of 50.
 On average, they live about 200 years.